Skip to main content

 There are 2 types of flu vaccines:

-For the 2022–2023 flu season, both types seem to work well.
+In most flu seasons, both types seem to work well.
 You should get whatever type of vaccine your doctor suggests.
 Some kids can't get the spray mist, such as those with weak immune systems or some medical conditions like asthma.

 What Are the Signs of the Flu?